ONLINE STUDY INFORMATION SITE

-You should expect to spend approximately 8 - 12 hours per week on this course.
+You should expect to spend approximately 8 - 12 hours per week on a course.
 That time may vary from week to week and student to student, but if you find you're spending much more, or much less time, we suggest you check in with your instructor.
-We think you'll have the best experience if you visit the course website several times during the week.
-Logging in everyday to stay current with the material and participate actively in discussions.
+We think you'll have the best experience if you visit the course website several times during the week and log in every day to stay current with the material and participate actively in discussions.
 Your instructor will be actively involved in facilitating discussions and in leading the class through the course materials.

 Interacting with Others